Chances are, you’ve heard about people starting membership sites and making buckets of money.

 The Fix Model

 Fix model membership sites are focussed on one thing — they solve a distinct problem.
 The problem can be a specific fix, such as how to grow a healthy succulent or how to write a novel.
 Or, they can fix a longer-term problem such as how to scale a business — often solved through three, six or twelve-month program.

 When people are faced with a goal that they’re likely to struggle with alone, such as weight loss, fitness goals or a new diet, having an external source of motivation is often the difference that makes the difference.

 Paid access to challenges that have motivational communities to share struggles in are perfect for this membership model.

 The Hangout Model

 Otherwise known as the community model, this type of membership site offers people a place to connect and belong.
-Members are often united towards a common cause or passion such as gardening, cooking or writing.
+Members are often united towards a common cause or passion such as gardening, cooking or freelance writing.